dpshorten/CoTETE.jl/docs/src/index.md

 [can also be used](https://doi.org/10.1063/1.5025050) to estimate underlying causal networks from observational data.

-This package allows one to estimate the Transfer Entropy (TE) between event-based time series (such as spike trains or social media post times) in continuous time (that is, without discretising time into bins).
+This package allows one to estimate the TE between event-based time series (such as spike trains or social media post times) in continuous time (that is, without discretising time into bins).
 The advantages of this approach over the discrete-time approach include:
 * The continuous-time approach is **provably consistent** - it is guaranteed to converge to the true